 - Prevention of bad breath (Halitosis): Halitosis is generally caused by tooth decay or food particles stuck between the teeth.
 A dental pick or toothbrush may not be able to reach into the deep gum pockets.
 Pocket irrigators can effectively flush out stuck food particles and help clean above and below the gumline.

 - Interdental cleaning: Pocket irrigators flush out food particles, debris, and plaque stuck between the teeth.
-The removal of these harmful materials and bacteria help the gum tissue stay healthy.
+The removal of these harmful materials and bacteria helps the gum tissue stay healthy.